fga-eps-mds/2018.1-Lacos-da-Alegria/docs/style_guide.md

 Exemplo:

 Correto:
-   """ This method will display the desired phrase on the screen.
-It does not receive any parameters, nor does it return anything. """
+   """ Objective: this method will display the desired phrase on the screen.
+       Parameters: it does not receive any parameters.
+       Returns: it does not return anything. """

         def printar():
           print("Desired phrase.")
 Errado:
-	  """ Esse método vai mostrar uma frase na tela. """ def printar():
+	  """ Esse método vai mostrar uma frase na tela. """

+          def printar():
             print("Desired phrase.")